Obama makes final push on key legacy areas

 Obama's team worked to stop some of the rules which hadn't yet been finalized by the time they took office.
 But many were already in place, forcing a long process of reversal.

-Republican lawmakers this year passed a measure that would have allowed Congress to overturn any "midnight regulation" with a single vote.
-Obama vowed to veto the bill, though it never made it to his desk.
+Republican lawmakers in the House this year passed a measure that would have allowed Congress to overturn any "midnight regulation" with a single vote.
+Obama vowed to veto the bill, though it never made it to his desk because the measure never came up for a vote in the Senate.

 Closing Gitmo